 Specific Running Training for the Race: We recommend hill training on top of your general marathon training.
-Many runners also try running in warm layers to get used to running in heat.
+Some runners may also try running in warm layers to get used to running in heat.

 Animals on the Course: Animals you may come across on race day include cows, goats and dogs.
 There will be no lions, elephants, baboons etc on the course, these animals very rarely stray from the national parks and nature reserves.

 Hydration & Fuel: There are water stations on the course with bottled water so you can take a bottle and carry it with you (we sweep the course the day after the marathon to collect litter).
-There will also be electrolyte drinks.
 The full marathon course will have bananas available.
 If you usually use gels or energy blocks when racing, please bring them with you.
 Some runners choose to take a hydration pack with them too.

-Shoes: We recommend trail or fell running shoes for both the full and half marathon courses.
+Shoes: We recommend trail or fell running shoes for all the race courses.

 Markings & Marshals: We mark the course and have marshals out for your guidance and safety.
 Use of a GPS watch (Garmin etc) is recommended.

 Views & Course: This is where words fail us.
 The first time we came to this part of Uganda we trekked for hours to find a view over the Rift Valley.
 When we found it, it felt like time stopped.
 This very same viewing point is at mile 9 on the full marathon course and mile 6 on the half.
 It's too vast for you eyes to comprehend and so beautiful it defies description.